Jewish Studies

 Prerequisite(s): Department Approval

 What does a passage tell us about the lives, beliefs, values, and logic of the people who originally wrote it?
 How does the development, structure, and content of the Mishnah and Gemara reflect pluralistic values?
 How can we apply ancient Jewish damage law to modern cases of negligence that we read about in the news?
-These are some of the core questions that we explore in MIshnah and Gemara.
+These are some of the core questions that we explore in Mishnah and Gemara.
 Through its preservation of multiple perspectives and debates, the Talmud (made up of the Mishnah and Gemara) models intellectual and civil discourse where a range of interpretations are engaged and considered in an effort to articulate collective norms and a vision for a just society.
-In this class, we study both the form and content of this civil discourse.
+In this class, we study the form and content of this civil discourse.
 We read the Talmud in its original Hebrew and Aramaic, paying close attention to recurring logical and literary structures in order to develop Talmud study skills.
 We consider the scope and scale of the Talmud and explore its literary genres by looking at specific texts that center around themes of ethics, intention, responsibility, pluralism, and constructive disagreement.
 Ultimately, we explore how Rabbinic teachings and values apply to our lives today and inform our own Jewish identities.

 Subject Area: Jewish Culture